Technology Test Kitchen

 - Camera—for capture of lecture type recordings

 - Microphone—capture of lecture type recordings and narrations

 - Connection points for other media types

 - Learning Management System: A Learning Management System (LMS) is software that creates a virtual classroom where students and instructors share information.
-WSU uses Blackboard Learn.
+WSU uses Canvas.

 - Cougar Capture: Record and stream your lecture.
-Panopto is installed on all General University Classroom computers on the Pullman campus, and is available for all users with a Blackboard Learn account.
+Panopto is installed on all General University Classroom computers on the Pullman campus, and is available for all users with a Canvas account.